AtelierArith/gomalish/README.md

 - Unofficial [JuliaLang](https://julialang.org/) interface of MONOlithic LInear equation Solvers for Highly-parallel architecture a.k.a [monolish](https://github.com/ricosjp/monolish) with [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl)

+## Remark:

+This project is under construction.
+You will find that the development of this project requires at least a high level of C++ reading, writing, and design skills than I have.
+If you are an expert C++ programmer, you will notice that there is a lot of room for improvement in this project e.g.:

+- How to write/design a more sophisticated and professional C++ codes including `CMakefile` that help to wrap monolish API.
+  - Should I create Julia module for each `monolish::<blah-blah-namespace>`?.
+[Technically we could do ofc](https://github.com/JuliaInterop/CxxWrap.jl#module-entry-point), but does it privide a good interfeace for Julian?
+Idk.
+- Type conversion between Julia and C++, design.
+- Format C++ code

 # Usage

 ## TL;DR (今北産業)